2022 Central Standards

 As part of the application process, the review team may require a web-based meeting with the co-applicants to discuss the proposal.
 During your time, the program officer may provide feedback and suggest revisions to the scope of your project.
 Therefore, applicants should include appropriate representatives from all co-applicant organization in these meetings.

 All application submissions will be reviewed by internal staff.
 Those chosen as semi-finalists will be evaluated by the program officer and grants administration staff in a final decision meeting.
-The review process for this RFP will take approximately 3 to 6 months from the initial application deadline date depending on the requested funding date.
+The review process for this RFP will take approximately 2 months from application submission depending on the requested funding date.

 Reviewers will rate and comment on the following aspects of your initial proposal:

 - Project / Program Design: Proposals will be reviewed for the quality of the program design.
 Leading proposals will incorporate accepted best practices and be responsive to the unique needs of the community.

 - Co-Applicant Collaboration Planning: Leading proposals will clearly articulate how the co-applicants will structure the project team and their work together.

 - Financial Viability & Support for Project: Proposals will be required to detail match funding and plans for sustaining the program after the grant period has ended.
 Additionally, for those selected as semi-finalists, reviewers will assess the full proposal against the following criteria:

 - Budget and Timeline: The adequacy of the budget and timeline in executing the activities described within the proposal.

 - Sustainability: The potential of the project to sustain itself beyond the proposed timeline of the grant.